Hand Injury Compensation Claims

 Hand injuries can by caused by all types of accidents, with potential for damage to part of a finger or more severe instances of the hand being crushed.
 The most severe types of hand injury can have a significant impact on a person’s life and effect mobility, functionality and comfort, with the potential need for surgery or amputation in the most serious cases.

 Some hand injuries are caused by workplace accidents whereas others may be sustained due to a slip or trip in a public place such as a supermarket or on a pavement.
-If you have suffered from any type of hand injury through no fault of your own, you may be eligible to make a personal injury claim for compensation, and we would be pleased to review your case and determine the ways in which we might support you in your claim.
+If you have suffered from any type of hand injury through no fault of your own, you may be eligible to make a personal injury claim for compensation.

 What type of hand injuries can I claim for?

-Our solicitors have extensive experience in managing hand injury claims, and we have been presented with a host of different types of injuries caused in numerous settings.
-Some of the most common types of injuries presented to us include:
+The solicitors we work in partnership with have extensive experience in managing hand injury claims, and have been presented with a host of different types of injuries caused in numerous settings.
+Some of the most common types of hand injuries include:

 - Broken bones, including fingers